BigDataBiology/big-data-biology_org/manual.md

-If you leave the lab and work you did here is later used on a manuscript, you will be credited using your Fudan affiliation (your new affiliation may be noted as a "Current Address" footnote).
+If you leave the lab and work you did here is later used on a manuscript, you will be credited using your Fudan affiliation (your new affiliation may be noted in a "Current Address" footnote).
 If you continue contributing after you leave, then it is also expected that you'll include your new affiliation.
-Just looking over a draft and providing feedback is not enough for you to include your new affiliation.
+Just looking over a draft and providing feedback, however, is not enough for you to include your new affiliation.
 As a guideline: if you do enough work that, if you were someone else, that would be enough to include you as an author, then the new affiliation should be included.
-If not (and just reading, providing minor comments on a draft is not enough), then only your Fudan affiliation should be listed.
+If not (and just reading and providing comments on a draft is not enough), then only your Fudan affiliation should be listed.